Losartan Patient Tips

 - If you are a woman capable of having children, you should ensure you use adequate contraception to avoid getting pregnant while on losartan, as it can be harmful to a developing baby.
 If you do inadvertently become pregnant, tell your doctor immediately.

-- Do not take potassium supplements or other supplements that contain potassium unless your doctor has advised you to do so.
+- Do not take potassium supplements or other supplements that contain potassium with losartan unless your doctor has advised you to do so.

 Response and Effectiveness